Germany: Neoliberal think tank attacks Greens leader in 'antisemitic' campaign | DW | 11.06.2021

 Lobbyists at Germany's neoliberal industry think tank INSM were accused on Friday of using antisemitic memes to denigrate Greens' chancellor candidate Annalena Baerbock as a biblical "Moses" intent on spoiling consumer market choices.

-One mock-up commandment reads: " You may not drive a combustion-engine car;" and another: "You must not fly in aircraft."
+One mock-up commandment read: " You may not drive a combustion-engine car;" and another: "You must not fly in aircraft."

 While Greens were expected during weekend debate to avoid being cast as moralizers — akin to 2013 "Veggie Day" antagonism they faced — theological experts decried Friday's INSM billboards as tending toward antisemitism.

-"Equating a female candidate for chancellor with an oriental Moses figure, who allegedly wants to impose oppressive bans and a state religion; I cannot laugh at all," antisemitism commissioner for Baden-Württemberg state Michael Blume told Germany's Protestant EPD news agency.
+"Equating a female candidate for chancellor with an oriental Moses figure, who allegedly wants to impose oppressive bans and a state religion; I cannot laugh at all," antisemitism commissioner for the southern state of Baden-Württemberg Michael Blume told Germany's Protestant EPD news agency.

-Blume said he had already been asked "by Jewish women and men worried whether central figures of religions other than Judaism" could be equally depicted.
-That was unthinkable, said Blume.

 Protestant theologian Christoph Markschies told the Catholic KNA news agency the INSM ad was a "dreadful prime example" of anti-Jewish prejudice that was typically the subject at two-hour lessons in schools and universities.